ushio0107/simple_bank/README.md

 # Simple Bank

 # Introduction
-This is a simple bank api.
+This is a simple bank RESTful api.

 ## Tech
 - Golang